nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 bye               Exits the program
 ```

+## 2.4 Deleting Commands
+If you would like to delete a particular entry, you can utilise the various delete commands as listed below.

+> 💡 **Warning:** The delete action is irreversible.

+### 2.4.1 Deleting a food entry

+### 2.4.2 Deleting an exercise entry

+### 2.4.3 Deleting a goal entry

+## 2.5 Clearing Commands
+Want to start anew?
+Instead of deleting entries one by one, you can clear all your entries in just one command.
+These features are documented below.

+> 💡 **Warning:** The clear action is irreversible.

+### 2.5.1 Clearing all food entries

+### 2.5.2 Clearing all exercise entries

+### 2.5.3 Clearing all goal entries

-### Clearing the lists: `clear`
+### 2.5.4 Clearing all entries
-Clears either the exercise list, or the food list, or both.

-Format: `clear LIST`
-- `LIST` can either take `exercise` or `food`.
-- If `LIST` is not provided, both exercise and food lists are cleared.

-Example of usage:
-- `clear food` clears the food list.
-- `clear` clears both the exercise and food lists.
+## 2.6 Other Commands
+Other than the commands mentioned above, Fitr is also able to give you a workout to do, mark your goal as complete and if you have finished using the application, you can exit as well.
+The following documents the other commands available.

+### 2.6.1 Getting a recommended workout

+### 2.6.2 Marking a goal as complete

-### Exiting the program: `bye`
+### 2.6.3 Exiting the application
-Exits the program.

-Format: `bye`

-### Saving the data
+## 2.7 Saving your Data
-The user's profile, food consumed and exercises done are saved automatically after any command that changes the data.
+Your profile, food consumed and exercises done are saved automatically after any command that changes the data.
 There is no need to save manually.
+All your data will be saved in the same location as `fitr.jar`.

-## FAQ
+# 3. FAQ
+In this section, you can find answers to some of the frequently asked questions (FAQs).

-**Q**: How do I transfer my data to another computer?
+**Q: How do I transfer my data to another computer?**

-**A**: Install `Fitr` on another computer, and overwrite the empty data files that it creates with the files with your data files.
+A: Install Fitr on another computer, and overwrite the empty data files that it creates with the files with your data files.

-## Command Summary
+# 4. Command Summary

-In this section, you can view a summary of the commands supported in Fitr.
+Table 1 below summarises the commands Fitr understands and how they can be used.
+Examples are also provided for reference.

-Table 1: Commands supported in Fitr
+_Table 1: Commands supported in Fitr_

 Action | Format | Examples
 ------ | ------ | --------